-Prerequisite(s): Senior status and last semester
+Grade Type: Letter Grade Fee: Additional portfolio fee Prerequisite(s): Senior status

 Education

 EDU 101 - Professional Educator Series I: The Student Experience

 This course introduces future educators to the Elementary Education major at CBU, as well as the teaching profession.
 The class will focus on developing their professional identities, open-mindedness, empathy and compassion, and legacy/future minded thinking and actions.
 Additionally, the class will focus on developing a desire for life-long learning, as well as a strengthening their commitments to educating and enriching the lives of children, families, schools, communities and the world.